-An optional RS-485 or RS-232 interface card provides digital communication.
-By using twisted pair wires there are a maximum of 247 units that can be connected together via RS-485 interface to a host computer.
+The units are equipped with an optional RS-485 or RS-232 interface cards to provide digital communication.
+By using the twisted pair wires up to 247 units can be connected together via RS-485 interface to a host computer.